Drug & Alcohol Rehab Dorset & Near Dorset

 Outside photo of a drug and alcohol rehab centre in Dorset

 In a large number of cases, addiction is a symptom of other underlying mental health conditions that are often undiagnosed.
-When they are discovered, this condition is called a dual diagnosis.
+When they are discovered, this condition at rehab is called a dual diagnosis.

-When these underlying conditions are treated alongside addiction, your chances of obtaining sobriety are heightened while also reducing your chances of relapsing in the future.
+When these underlying conditions are treated at rehab alongside addiction, your chances of obtaining sobriety are heightened while also reducing your chances of relapsing in the future.

 You can also get free mental health support from organisations like Mind UK, Young Minds, Rethink Mental Illness, Samaritans and Papyrus.